 - Office of the Auditor General for Local Government

-Issues related to responsible conduct of individual elected officials typically falls outside the mandates of these offices.
+Issues related to responsible conduct of individual elected officials typically fall outside the mandates of these offices.

 The judicial system (the courts) plays a significant role as judges are responsible for making final decisions about legal matters that relate to responsible conduct.

-The working group on responsible conduct is a joint initiative of the Union of BC Municipalities (UBCM), the Ministry of Municipal Affairs and Housing and the Local Government Management Association.
+The working group on responsible conduct is a joint initiative of the Union of BC Municipalities (UBCM), the Ministry of Municipal Affairs and the Local Government Management Association.

 The staff-level working group was formed to better understand issues related to responsible conduct and to explore how B.C.’s responsible conduct framework could be further strengthened.

 In September 2017, UBCM members endorsed the Policy Report of the Working Group on Responsible Conduct (PDF) that included several recommendations to strengthen B.C.’s responsible conduct framework.
 The working group is collaboratively working to implement the recommendations.